mr-eggleton/web-lit-core/_articles/08-building-basic-pages.md

 :::

-* To get started, we need CONTENT-- because the web is all about communication and sharing of information and ideas.
+* To get started, we need CONTENT
+  * The web is all about communication and sharing of information and ideas.
 Let’s generate some content together!

 ### Content and Storytelling